 It takes 8 to 10 years for the average tumour to grow to be one centimetre in size, and only 1.5 years for it to grow to be 3.5 centimetres.

 Once a normal cell begins to mutate (pre-cancerous tissue), its DNA is altered so that these cells can multiply in an uncoordinated fashion.
 The extensive vascular beds in the breast tissue provide an optimum condition for this to occur.
 In order to sustain rapid growth of these pre-cancerous (and cancerous) cells, chemicals are released into the surrounding area which keep existing blood vessels open, awaken dormant ones, and create new ones (angio-genesis).

 Currently 90-95% of breast cancers occur in women with no family history of the disease (1).

 How we can detect breast cancer early?

 Over 90% of women diagnosed with stage 1 cancer are alive 5 years later (1).
 Unfortunately only 58% of breast cancers are diagnosed at this stage (1).
 Digital Infrared Imaging has the ability to detect the chemical and blood vessel changes in pre-cancerous as well as cancerous breast tissue.
-Consequently, Infrared Imaginig can be the first indicator that a cancer may be forming or is present; and in many cases 8-10 years before it can be detected by any other method.
+Consequently, Infrared Imaging can be the first indicator that a cancer may be forming or is present.

-Although there is no one screening technique that is solely adequate for detecting breast cancer, Breast Thermography is clearly a frontline test for early detection.
+Although there is no one screening technique that is solely adequate for detecting breast cancer, Breast Thermography is clearly a frontline test for visualising maetbolic changes within the breasts.

 1997-2005 Index Medicus ACS, NEJM, JNCI, Lancet, BMJ, J Breast